 Grand Keeper’s pitch was surrounded by high netting held up on the wooden floodlight pylons.
 It had a smaller pitch in use behind the entrance end goal, where there was also a small cover to accompany the snack bar.
 The main tenant of the ground appeared to be Khlong Samwa FC.

 Chai spotted me and came across and said hello.
 He had asked me if I wanted a trial for the team when we spoke online.
 I think he now realised why I declined.
-A couple of decades earlier I’d have jumped at the opportunity, but I knew my limits.
+A couple of decades earlier, I’d have jumped at the opportunity, but I knew my limits.

 Both sides would use lots of players throughout the friendly, with rolling subs being implemented.
-The away side took the lead on fourteen minutes against the run of play.
+The away side took the lead in fourteen minutes against the run of play.
 It was nearly two, but a shot went wide across the goal.

 Srongpol’s farang goalie tipped a shot over from a Nonthaburi forward, whose side played in green with no numbers, while the officials were in bright orange.
 Both sides wore sleeveless training tops.
-Which made sense in the heat which was in the early 20’s.
+Which made sense in the heat, which was in the early 20s.

 The equaliser arrived when SPA’s 42 set up number 44 to slot home midway through the first half.
 Nonthaburi were getting through the host's high line offside trap regularly.
-Srongpol’s western defender wearing the 67 shirt was composed on the ball if he did overplay at times.
+Srongpol’s western defender, wearing the 67 shirt, was composed on the ball if he did overplay at times.

 City missed another good chance in a game played in excellent spirit with no dissent.
 It was a similar standard to higher-level local district league football back home.
 Of course, players of that standard are susceptible to the occasional howler, and so it proved.